Chad Reed: 2019

-On 2 February, He finished Top Five (5th place) at the AMA Monster Energy Supercross in San Diego, CA. On 23 February, Reed finished on the podium in 3rd in the AMA Monster Energy Supercross in Detroit, MI, Increasing his record of most all-time AMA Supercross podiums to 132.
+On 2 February, He finished Top Five (5th place) at the AMA Monster Energy Supercross in San Diego.
+On 23 February, Reed finished on the podium in 3rd in the AMA Monster Energy Supercross in Detroit, Increasing his record of most all-time AMA Supercross podiums to 132.
 On 23 March, He crashed at the start of the main event during the Seattle, WA supercross event.
-He sustained multiple injuries including a broken scapula, 8 rib fractures, and a collapsed lung ending his 2019 supercross season.
+He sustained multiple injuries including a broken scapula, eight rib fractures, and a collapsed lung ending his 2019 Supercross season.

 2020

 In the previous year, Reed had announced that 2020 would be his last season.
-Midway through the year after the break caused by COVID 19, Reed switched from Honda to KTM.
+Midway through the year after the break caused by COVID-19, Reed switched from Honda to KTM.
 His best finish in 2020 was a 10th at the finale.

 Sponsorships

-Reed has ridden for a variety of sponsors over his career, including: Yamaha Motor Company, Husqvarna, Monster Energy, Red Bull, Oakley Motorsports, Fox Racing, Shift, Discount Tire, Boost Mobile, Pro Circuit, 360 Fly Camera and Penrite Oil Company.
+Reed has ridden for a variety of sponsors over his career, including: Yamaha Motor Company, Husqvarna, Monster Energy, Red Bull, Oakley, Fox Racing, Shift, Discount Tire, Boost Mobile, Pro Circuit, 360 Fly Camera, and Penrite.

+In popular culture

+The 2004 motorcycle racing game MX Unleashed is titled Chad Reed MX Unleashed in Australia.